-To convert standard penetration data to a $N1{60}$ value, corrections are made for the overburden, and rod length.
+To convert standard penetration data to a N160 value, corrections are made for the overburden, and rod length.
 Corrections are needed for the sampling method of an automatic trip hammer.
 Corrections are needed for no liners in the spt device.

-The soil profile will most likely experience liquefaction between 6-40 feet at various depths.
-The liquefaction induced settlement is on the order of 2.2 inches.
+The soil profile will most likely experience liquefaction between 6-9 feet.
+The liquefaction induced settlement is on the order of .16 inches.
+We are assuming a minimum settlement of 1-1/2 inches due to experience in the area.
 Emperical data has been developed to relate standard penetration values with bulk modulus of settlement.
 These values are used to determine the settlement in the layers.

 Due to the depth of the groundwater, the narrower foundations will not suffer a shear failure.
 Influence of the footings will typically be 4 to 8 feet beneath the surface.
 Liquefaction residual shear strength is not considered a factor due to the size of the structure. size of the structure will allow us to keep foundations to a size less than 3 feet in width.
 Most of the additional foundation stresses in the soil profile are in the upper 5 feet of the soils.
-Almost all the additional foundation stresses are reduced to near zero at 8 feet below the surface.
-The residual shear strength of the liquefied zones at a depth of 6 to 7 feet are sufficient for the type of loadings that we are placing.
+Almost all the additional foundation stresses are reduced to near zero at 8 feet below the The residual shear strength of the liquefied zones at a depth of 6 to 7 feet are sufficient for the type of loadings that we are placing.
 Bearing value drops to around 300 psf in the liquefied zones.
 The pressure drops to around .3 of the pressure at the soil foundation interface.
 This gives a foundation value of 300 psf of a starting pressure of 2000 psf.
 Thus foundations kept at this size will be sufficiently designed for shear.
 Foundations should be designed for primarily strip footings and pad footings no larger than 3 feet.